-Over 2023-24, WCIA and Academi Heddwch – alongside Women’s Archive Wales, Heddwch Nain Mamgu, the National Library and National Museums of Wales, the Senedd and Welsh Government, Universities and other prospective partners – will join ‘peace forces’ on a campaign marking the centenary of Wales’ remarkable Women’s Peace Appeal of 1923-24 – led by the Welsh League of Nations Union (WLNU, to which WCIA is the modern-day descendant).
-This homepage draws together the work of WCIA’s volunteers, heritage team and many different community partners since 2014, and was launched for International Women’s Day 2020.
-The page is regularly updated as new materials come to light, in liasion with Academi Heddwch’s Women’s Peace Appeal Research Group; and users can find links to most digitised materials via the navigation boxes down this page.
+Over 2023-24, WCIA and Academi Heddwch – alongside Women’s Archive Wales, Heddwch Nain Mamgu, the National Library and National Museums of Wales, the Senedd and Welsh Government, Universities and other prospective partners – will join ‘peace forces’ on a campaign marking the centenary of Wales’ remarkable Women’s Peace Appeal of 1923-24 – which was organised through the Welsh League of Nations Union (WLNU), WCIA’s predecessor.
+This homepage, launched for International Women’s Day 2020, draws together the work of volunteers, heritage researchers and community partners since 2014; and is updated as new materials come to light.
+Users can find links to most digitised materials via the navigation boxes down this page.

 3 Short films: The Women’s Peace Petition (Trailer); Alaw Primary School learning project; ‘Annie’s Diary’ feature on Volunteers uncovering the story of the 1924 American Peace Tour.